TABLE OF CONTENTS

 - In Hall sensor, all Hall transitions from 1 to 6 should be received and each transition should have the same duration.

-More information about using the VPM command can be found on the apendix
+More information about using the VPM comamnd and checking the sensor signals can be found on the appendix

 Replace the sensor if is found to be damaged or has unsupported specs.